 My legal name is not Sophia, it is actually Sangyoon (상윤).
 I still go by my Korean legal name to people who speak to me in fluent Korean.
 It was when I moved to the US during high school I was asked if I wanted to be referred as a different name.
 I thought about it for a short moment and I choose Sean.
 I was tired of people not pronouncing my name properly, and also I guess I kinda wanted to fit in too.

 One day I was talking to a friend and I jokingly told them how my Korean name is Sangyoon while my colonized name was Sophia and it all of a sudden came rushing back to me.
 The feeling I had when I realized that the water we drank at home was actually tea.
 Being asked by my friends if I was Japanese or Chinese and them not believing that a place like Korea even existed.
 Not knowing if anything in my life that I considered to be normal would be also be normal to my white friends.
 That one day that I realized that I was not “Normal”…

-Is this what black people mean when they talk about their slave names?
+Is this what black people mean when they talk about their colonized names?
 The names that we take on to blend into a culture that has oppressed us for generations?

 I was tired of being different.
 I was tired of not seeing people on TV who were Asian.
 I was tired of living in a world where Asian men were viewed to be less desirable to date.
 I didn’t want to be exotic.
 I didn’t want to be an outsider.
 I just wanted to be “Normal”.
 I choose my English name, and I willingly turned my back on my own culture.